coco1979ka/cypress-websocket-plugin/README.md

 ## Usage

 The plugin is known to work with rxjs web sockets and GraphQL Apollo client.
-It's required that you can bypass the default web socket constructor.
+It's **recommended** that you can bypass the default web socket constructor, but you can also use the browser's native web socket implementation (see below).

 ### Setup